Arrive in Bozeman, Montana

 Tom has offered custom photographic tours and seminars for nearly 30 years, specializing in engaging locations such as Yellowstone National Park, Antarctica, and Africa.
 He travels and photographs extensively throughout Yellowstone and has hiked thousands of miles and skied on hundreds of extended overnight trips in the backcountry.
 Much of his work in Yellowstone was highlighted in a popular PBS Nature series program, Christmas in Yellowstone, and several of his own books.
 His passion and talent is photographing wildlife in their environment to tell the story of life and survival.
 He is a popular teacher, known for his easy-going attitude, helpful demeanor, and one-on-one style of instruction.

 Meet Tom Murphy in Bozeman to embark on this special photographic journey.
-The opportunity to experience Yellowstone with Tom is a real treat because he knows this wilderness like very few do and is eager to share it.
-Learn how to use the knowledge of animal behavior to capture wonderful wildlife images and draw on Tom’s skill in landscape and abstract photography to recognize scenes and compose excellent images.
-Journey south along the Yellowstone River into northern Yellowstone National Park.
-Discover the wild countryside where Bighorn Sheep, Elk, Pronghorn, Bison, and Coyotes roam.
+Drive south along the Yellowstone River into northern Yellowstone National Park.
+Discover the wild countryside where bighorn sheep, elk, pronghorn, bison, and coyotes roam.
+Use Tom’s familiarity of animal behavior to capture outstanding wildlife images.
 Take in the distinct smells and sounds of Mammoth Hot Springs where colorful mineral terraces are as spectacular as the wildlife.
-Explore the wildlife-rich Lamar Valley, the best place to see Gray Wolves as well as Bison, Elk, and a host of smaller mammals and birds.
+Explore the wildlife-rich Lamar Valley, the best place to see gray wolves as well as bison, elk, and a host of smaller mammals and birds.

 Note: Specific destinations within the park are subject to change depending on weather conditions and wildlife.

 Travel south from Mammoth Hot Springs to central Yellowstone by snowcoach, stopping along the way to photograph wildlife and the intriguing topography of Yellowstone.
-End the day in the Old Faithful area before settling in for three nights at the historic Old Faithful Snow Lodge.
+End the day in the Old Faithful area before settling in at the historic Old Faithful Snow Lodge.

 Explore the Old Faithful area on foot by way of the extensive boardwalk system.
 Observe eruptions of Old Faithful geyser and discover other fascinating thermal features.
 The wildlife at the heart of Yellowstone is magnificent, creating striking photo opportunities amidst the contrasting backdrop of steaming pools and snow-blanketed terrain.
 Spend a full day exploring the Upper and Lower Geyser Basin by private snowcoach.
 Search for ideal winter scenes and wildlife to observe and photograph, and delight in bubbling mud pots, smokey fumaroles, and thermal pools of rainbow hues.
 Capture early-evening images of geysers illuminated by the setting sun and full moon, weather permitting.

 Return to Lamar Valley for more wildlife viewing.
-In addition to wolves and larger mammals, search for Coyote, Red Fox, River Otter, Bald Eagle, as well as Trumpeter Swan, Bufflehead, and other waterfowl.
-Visit Tom’s hometown of Livingston for dinner together before returning to Bozeman and bidding Tom farewell.
+In addition to wolves and larger mammals, search for coyote, red fox, river otter, bald eagle, as well as trumpeter swan, bufflehead, and other waterfowl.
+Visit Tom’s hometown of Livingston for dinner together before returning to Bozeman.

 Fly home from Bozeman or extend your trip to explore more of this region.